 In addition to working closely with APL mentors, interns take advantage of the program’s many enrichment and social activities, as well as free shuttle service between the Homewood campus and APL.

 Contact Nicole Anderson, APL college recruiter, for more information.

-Applications must be submitted through the APL website by 11:59 p.m. on Tuesday, March 31, 2020.
-Questions should be sent to [email protected]
+Applications must be submitted through the APL website by March 31, 2022.

 - Resume: Resume should include relevant coursework, description of technical, computer, and lab skills, and demonstrate the student’s ability to work in a team and research setting.